 My name is Chris and I am an addict- addicted to Hot Rods and Harleys!
 I am super frugal and child-free by choice.
-I have been a writer for Renegade Magazine for over three years.
+I have been a writer for Renegade Magazine for almost four years.
 I believe that anyone can improve their circumstances if they are motivated to do so.
 I LOVE to promote and I support those who support me.

 My husband and I are on a mission to make sure that OLD IRON NEVER DIES!

-Good things happen to good people and I am here to prove you can be cheap and live an amazing life!
+Good things happen to good people.
+I am here to prove you can be cheap and live an amazing life!

 AMAZING Cheap Life

 I won the 2014 Garage Girls Ultimate Biker Makeover!!!!

 Today is the day, after months of collecting submissions and pouring through tons of entries, we finally have our winner!

 We are happy to announce Chris Gibbany as the 2014 Ultimate Biker Makeover Winner.

 Thank you to our awesome sponsors for hooking Chris up with all her amazing prizes.
 Please check out her story, and see why we chose Chris as the Winner of the 2014 Garage-Girls Ultimate Biker Makeover.
 Chris’s Entry